Chicago Dental Implant Placement

 The function and livelihood of your natural teeth affect much more than just your oral health – they can have ramifications regarding your diet, your speech, your self-confidence, and your overall quality of life as well, which is why losing one or more to gradual wear, significant decay, or traumatic injury can be a devastating experience.
 Today, dental implants are a state-of-the-art solution to this crucial problem, restoring the natural state of your teeth in a seamless and revitalizing manner.

-This treatment process is a team effort between your restorative dentist and a trusted oral surgeon like Dr. Firas Katabi or Dr. Emily Smythe.
+This treatment process is a team effort between your restorative dentist and a trusted oral surgeon like Dr. Firas Katabi.
 The implant surgery (as well as any tooth extraction and bone grafting procedures) will be handled here at Armitage Oral Surgery in Chicago in a safe and compassionate atmosphere, and the creation and placement of both temporary and permanent prosthesis will be carried out by your dentist.
 Our team works hard to ensure the highest quality of work and provide the latest technological solutions while keeping patients safe and comfortable.
-We welcome new smiles from Cicero, IL and other nearby areas.
+We welcome new smiles from Chicago, IL and other nearby areas.

 Your Dental Implant Placement Procedure